Dankook University: History

-The foundation of Dankook University was approved on November 1, 1947, its opening taking place at Nakwon-dong, Jongno-gu, Seoul, on November 3.
+The foundation of Dankook University was approved on November 1, 1947, its opening taking place at Nakwon-dong, Jongno District, Seoul, on November 3.
 In 1967 the Seok Juseon museum opened based on a donation of over 3,000 items by Seok Ju-Seon.
 The museum curates and conserves Korean costumes.

 Academics

 The university holds international symposiums, publishes academic journals, and manages 22 research bodies such as the Oriental Study Research Institute, the Information Display Research Institute, the Buried Cultural Property Research Institute, the Special Education Research Institute, the Medical Laser Research Institute etc. It has 20 affiliates and affiliated education organizations such as the Seokjuseon Museum and the Information and Communication Center.

-DU was selected as the best institute in 10 fields for the general university evaluations of 1999.
+DKU was selected as the best institute in 10 fields for the general university evaluations of 1999.

+It is ranked #751-800 in QS World University Rankings 2023.
+Dankook generally accepts students with a CSAT(College Scholastic Ability Test) score in the top 10% of the nation.